ConradinBaumgartl/epi_multiome_portfolio/readme.md

 This is intended as an exploratory analysis that serves only as a starting point for further analysis depending on the scientific question of the study.

 This readme file contains the main points of the analysis.
 The analysis is divided into three R-markdown files that are annotated with details and contain the exact executed code and session info.
+I have omitted the raw data and large files from this repository to maintain a tolerable size.

 ## Data